 Once the Agent is done with the Contact, they can Mark them Done.
-In the future, if the same Contact messages again in the future, they’ll be marked as Pending and the process will start all over again.
+In the future, if the same Contact messages again, they’ll be marked as Pending and the process will start all over.

 Assigning WhatsApp Contacts: Auto-Assignment

-These are the basics of getting started with WhatsApp Business Multiple Users.
+These are the basics of getting started with WhatsApp Business Multiple Devices.
 If you have any questions about what we’ve written here, don’t hesitate to contact us.

 If you enjoyed this article and you'd like to learn more about WhatsApp Business, please check out our articles on: